msqr/tidbits/tidbits/trunk/defs/docs/release/README.bin.txt

   MYSQL ---------------------------------------------------------------

-  1) Create a database for TidBits
+  1) Create a database for Tidbits

     As a MySQL super-user, execute the following in the MySQL shell, i.e. enter 'mysql -u root mysql' to enter the MySQL shell as the